Sentra Expands Data Security Platform with On-Prem Scanners for Hybrid Environments

 Dive deeper into the world of Data Security Posture Management (DSPM) and discover how it helps organizations secure their entire data estate, including cloud, on-prem, and SaaS data stores (like Microsoft 365).

-To learn more about Sentra's DSPM, and how you can secure your entire data estate, please visit Sentra's demo page.
+To learn more about Sentra's DSPM, and how you can secure your entire data estate, visit Sentra's demo page.

 <blogcta-big>